workingDog/OpenCageSwift/README.md

 Options available:

--   see [OpenCage API](https://opencagedata.com/api#optional-params) for all the options available.
+-   see [OpenCage API](https://opencagedata.com/api#optional-params) for all the optional parameters available.

 ### Installation